Back up the entire system

 - Each time you implement a change, a backup is automatically created, but in this case the change is already in place in the database.
 We recommend doing a backup before starting a working session, just to be sure.

 - To make a volitional back up, navigate to Configuration > Nagios Monitoring > Control > Backup and restore.
 Adding a note to identify the backup can be helpful if you need to restore, additionally locking a backup avoids eventual automatic deletion.
-See Backup Restore Configuration.
+See Configuration Backup and Restore.

 Use GDMA Monitoring